Specialized Course on Food Security at the time of COVID-19, online 25-29 October 2021

 Through a dedicated online platform, participants will have the opportunity to interact with internationally recognized experts and peers from all over the world, so to build lasting professional relationships.
 This experience fosters intercultural dialogue and promotes a deeper understanding of the most salient issues faced by the international community related to food and nutrition security.

-For further information on how to apply, entry requirements, registration fees and certificate of participation, please visit the relevant page or send a message to email@example.com.
+For further information on application process, entry requirements, registration fees and certificate of participation, please visit the relevant page or send a message to email@example.com.